hueitan/javascript-sdk-design/README.md

 Or if you need the http ajax request, use other light library like `window.fetch`.

 Once every SDK version released, make sure that it can be fitted into older and newer SDK version in the future.
-Therefore, remember to write your **Documentation** for your SDK and comment for your code.
+Therefore, remember to write your **Documentation** for your SDK, comment for your code, unit test and user scenario test.

 ## Include the SDK